top of page

 The Pasifika Micro-Credit Program (PMC) is a project established by WFWP Australia specifically to support women within the Pacific Island nations.

 This project was launched in the highlands of PNG in January 2020.
-The 2nd training workshop was held in Sogeri, PNG in January 2023.
+Since then multiple training workshops have been held in the Solomon Islands, and PNG.

 The guidance and support of WFWP National Chapter teams are crucial to the success of the training program.